 You are wrong, in which case freedom of speech is essential to allow people to correct you.

-Let’s consider an example: New Zealand is superior to Australia because nothing beats a Kiwi.
-The All Blacks rugby team, for example, has been undefeated for 20 years.
+Here’s an example: New Zealand is superior to Australia because nothing beats a Kiwi.
+The All Blacks rugby team, for instance, has been undefeated for 20 years.
 The claim of New Zealand’s superiority can easily be deemed incorrect due to its general nature while the explanation and illustration of the All Blacks being undefeated are demonstrably false.
 In the 2019 world cup alone, England beat the Kiwis in the semi-finals.
 We haven’t even gotten into all the other ways the argument is of low quality.
-There’s a myriad of informal fallacies that can render an argument logically sound but meaningless.
+On top, informal fallacies can render an argument logically sound but meaningless.

 2. What If We’re Partially Correct?